Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Benadryl (Image Credit: ParentingPatch, Wikimedia Commons CC BY-SA 3.0)

-How Does Benadryl (And Other Antihistamine Drugs) Work?
+How Does Benadryl (and Other Antihistamine Drugs) Work?

-Antihistamine drugs literally target the chemical messenger histamine in our bodies.
+Antihistamine drugs target the chemical messenger histamine in our bodies.
 Histamine is one of the main players when we have an inflammatory reaction to allergens, stings, and bites.
 When we get brushed by nettles, bitten by mosquitos, or have a hay fever reaction to pollens, for example, histamine is released by our cells and causes the classic symptoms like sneezing, watery eyes, runny nose, itchiness, rashes, and congested sinuses.
 By switching off histamine, diphenhydramine (like other antihistamine drugs) helps to reduce these symptoms and make you feel better!

 Do Cats Get Allergies and Reactions Like Humans Do?

 Both dogs and cats have the same chemical messenger system involving histamine as we do.
-This means they can suffer the same inflammatory reactions and allergic responses as we can.
+This means they can suffer the same inflammatory and allergic responses as we can.
 Dogs are more commonly affected than cats, especially because dogs are naturally more enthusiastic at sticking their noses into places they shouldn’t!
 It is not uncommon for veterinarians to see dogs with very swollen noses and faces after finding a wasp’s nest, for example!

-Dogs are also more likely to go diving into nettles than the more careful cats.
+Dogs are also more likely to dive into nettles than the more careful cats.
 The most common reaction cats have by far is to flea bites.
 The actual bite of the flea is itchy, but the cat then reacts to the flea’s saliva and has a more severe, longer-lasting reaction.

 cat scratching

-Image Credit: lothofoxburr, Pixabay
+Image By: lothofoxburr, Pixabay

 How Do I Know if My Cat Has Allergies?

-Dogs and cats do suffer from allergies like we do, often reacting to pollens (hay fever) and other allergens in the environment—it can be literally anything and may be several different things!
+Dogs and cats do suffer from allergies like we do, often reacting to pollens (hay fever) and other allergens in the environment—it can be anything and may be several different things!
 Again, dogs are more likely to suffer these than cats.
 Allergies tend to make dogs and cats very itchy as the main symptom.
 Animals will lick and bite their bodies obsessively, especially targeting the flanks and the feet.
-Dogs will often have sore ears too.
+Dogs will often have sore ears, too.

 divider-cat